WilliamsMata/karma_bot/readme.md

 - /hate: Send this command to the group to get a leaderboard of the top 10 hated users in the group.
 - /mostgivers: Send this command to the group to get a leaderboard of the top 10 users who have given the most karma and hate.
 - /history: Allows users in a Telegram group to view their own karma history in the group.
+- /getkarma <name or username>: Allows users in a Telegram group to view the karma of a specific user in the group.
 - /gethistory <name or username>: Allows users in a Telegram group to view the karma history of a specific user in the group.
 - /help: Send this command to get info about the bot.